biertisch/42_libft/README.md

 To use it in your own project:
 1. Copy the `tester` folder into your libft directory.
-2. Run `make` from inside `tester` or connect it to your Makefile with:
+2. Run `make` from inside `tester`.
+3. Or connect it to your Makefile with:
 ```
 test:
 	$(MAKE) -C tester